Mesa Verde Writers

 Meals: The registration fee includes breakfast on Wednesday, Thursday, and Friday along with lunch and dinner on Wednesday and Thursday.
 Dinner will be held at Deer Hill’s main lodge.
 Dietary needs will be gathered at registration.

 Scholarships: If you are interested in applying for a scholarship (we expect to be able to offer at least two), email mesaverdewriters@gmail.com for details.
+Applications received by May 15 will have the best chance for consideration.

 Registration